Skip to main content

 Customizing Object Lock can:

-Once Object Lock is configured in baket, you will be able to lock objects manually or load objects immediately with the lock active.
+Once you have configured Object Lock in baket, you can lock objects manually or load objects immediately with the lock active.

 3. Optional: enable temporary default locking in the baket.